ToasterTheFox/ToasterTheFox/README.md

 ᯓ★ ⠀Toaster⠀ + ⠀Stardust / Atsu⠀☆

 **PLEASE READ:** Even if its not always on my status i'm not comfortable with this game as much as i used to.
-I don't pretend quitting but for now please DNIUF, friends of friends or cool ppl i've interacted before are exceptions. /srs /nbr
+I don't pretend quitting but for now please IWCUF, friends of friends or cool ppl i've interacted before are exceptions. /srs /nbr

 ![](https://64.media.tumblr.com/f212430850edcea486535f92be244b67/67ed0709d442744e-14/s1280x1920/8621c0680ed671322c2dad5db8bed8e856b8d097.pnj)